LucasMagnum/simple-interpreter/README.md

 ### 1. Setup

-To properly run this interpreter, you should install the dependencies:
+To properly run this interpreter, we should install the dependencies:

   ```bash
   make setup